Mohmad89/data-structures-and-algorithms/challenge30/README.md

     4. get(K key)
         * this functino that accept key as a parameter then will return the value for this key if it exists.

+    5. hash(K key)
+        * this functino that accept key as a parameter then will return the hash  for this key if it exists.

 ___